gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.5.1.0 2014/01/22 Changed 'filter: in group ...' to 'Showing commands for user group: ...' which is more explanatory, closes #101. v8.5.0.0 2014/01/22 Added callback (generalHelpRequestedCallback) for when the 'help' command is called, to the Comm class, closes #98.
+v8.5.2.0 2014/01/22 Fixed example code so that Clide now prints to stdout, stopped working after Clide was switched to callbacks, closes #104.
+Fixed padding when help is printed (now uses padding and truncation if required, columns align correctly), closes #103. v8.5.1.0 2014/01/22 Changed 'filter: in group ...' to 'Showing commands for user group: ...' which is more explanatory, closes #101. v8.5.0.0 2014/01/22 Added callback (generalHelpRequestedCallback) for when the 'help' command is called, to the Comm class, closes #98.
 Updated git submodule 'slotmachine-cpp'.
 Renamed Port.hpp/.cpp to Print.hpp/.cpp, and changed port-specific print functions into callbacks, to make code more platform-agnostic, closes #99.
 Updated title in README and added sub-title, closes #100. v8.4.0.0 2014/01/21 Moved all files from 'src/include/' to 'include/', and created 'api/Clide.hpp' (old 'IncludeJustMe.hpp' file) to conform to new file structure standard, closes #97.